 Editions 2, 3, and 4 | 2007, 2010, 2015

-In 2007, I revamped the 2nd edition of this book and have been asked to update with the 3rd and 4th editions.
+In 2007, I revamped the 1st edition of this "Everything" book.
+Through the years the publisher asked me to update the 2nd, 3rd editions as well.
 I wish is that it had images and not 1000 recipes, but in the publishing world, you have to write what they want.

-If I'm approached for the 5th edition, I want to give a new cocktail author the opportunity to take it over.
+If I'm approached for the 5th edition, I want to give the opportunity to a new cocktail author to take over the future editions.